Permanent Establishment Risk

 A PE is generally established when a company has:

-- A fixed place of business (physical presence) such as an office, factory, or branch
+• A fixed place of business, such as an office, factory, branch, or project site

-- Digital presence that meets certain thresholds (in some jurisdictions with digital PE rules)
+• Digital presence that meets certain thresholds in jurisdictions with digital PE rules

 When a PE is established, the company becomes subject to corporate income tax in that jurisdiction on profits attributable to that establishment.
 Additionally, it may trigger various compliance obligations including tax registrations, local accounting requirements, payroll tax administration, VAT/GST collection, and regulatory filings.